santiago-schnell/Information-Processing-ER-Stress-Sensors/README.md

 # Information-Processing-ER-Stress-Sensors
 Python scripts used to model and quantify information capacity of ER stress for preprint "Information processing by endoplasmic reticulum stress sensors" [DOI: ].
 All codes were run using Python, version 2.7.
+This code was originally created by Wylie Stroberg.
+For more information, we recommend to read the preprint on: https://doi.org/ If you use our code, please cite our preprint.